awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.rst

 Note that the parameter values in these calls are case-insensitive.

-If you do not know the name of either the desired AWS service API or the AWS service, use the :code:`?ApiOperation` parameter along with the pattern to match and the :code:`-MatchWithRegex` parameter.
+If you do not know the name of either the desired AWS service API or the AWS service, use the :code:`-ApiOperation` parameter along with the pattern to match and the :code:`-MatchWithRegex` parameter.
 For example, to get all of the available cmdlet names that contain :code:`SecurityGroup`:

 .. code-block:: none

-    PS C:\> Get-AWSCmdletName ?ApiOperation SecurityGroup -MatchWithRegex
+    PS C:\> Get-AWSCmdletName -ApiOperation SecurityGroup -MatchWithRegex

     CmdletName                              ServiceOperation                        ServiceName                            CmdletNounPrefix
     ----------                              ----------------                        -----------                            ----------------